2021 J.League Cup final: Analysis

-The final was Nagoya's first after nine previous semi-final exits dating back to 1992.
+The final was Nagoya's first after eight previous semi-final exits dating back to 1992.
 Osaka won the competition in 2017.
 The two teams had already played each other earlier in the week in an Emperor's Cup quarter-final game in which Cerezo Osaka breezed to a 3–0 victory.
 In their meeting in the 2021 J1 League in May, it was Nagoya who came out on top in a 1–0 home win.

 Both teams had a relatively even head-to-head record coming into the final – Nagoya winning 5 and Osaka winning 3 of their previous 10 meetings.

 In the 2021 season, Nagoya had won 17, drawn 2 and lost only 1 league game in which they had scored the first goal.
 On the other hand, they had not won after falling behind in any game in the season, so scoring first would be paramount for Nagoya.
 Cerezo Osaka had been strong in scoring goals from set-pieces and Nagoya had conceded set-piece goals in four consecutive games, so this would be another point of concern for Grampus.